easyw/kicad-action-tools/README.md

 ---
 ## action_menu_move_to_layer
-A script to Move Selected Drawing(s) to choosen new Layer (available only in GAL)
+A script to Move Selected Drawing(s) to chosen new Layer (available only in GAL)

 requirements: KiCAD pcbnew > 4.0 built with KICAD_SCRIPTING_ACTION_MENU option activated
 release "1.1.0"

-    A script to Move Selected Drawing(s) to choosen new Layer (available only in GAL) How to use:
+    A script to Move Selected Drawing(s) to chosen new Layer (available only in GAL) How to use:
     - move to GAL
     - select some draw objects